michaelfaulkner/super-aLby/README.md

 super-aLby depends on [`numpy`](https://numpy.org).
-Some of the sample-analysis code (i.e., scripts contained in the [`output`](src/output) directory) also depends on [`matplotlib`](https://matplotlib.org) and [`rpy2`]( https://rpy2.github.io). [`markov_chain_diagnostics.py`](sample_analysis/markov_chain_diagnostics.py) depends on the R packages
+Some of the sample-analysis code (i.e., scripts contained in the [`output`](src/output) directory) also depends on [`matplotlib`](https://matplotlib.org) and [`rpy2`]( https://rpy2.github.io).
+However, everything can run without [`rpy2`](https://rpy2.github.io) - measurements of effective sample size would then be the only lost functionality (we may resolve this in the future).

-[`LaplacesDemon`](https://cran.r-project.org/web/packages/LaplacesDemon/) and [`mcmcse`](
+[`markov_chain_diagnostics.py`](sample_analysis/markov_chain_diagnostics.py) depends on the R packages [`LaplacesDemon`](https://cran.r-project.org/web/packages/LaplacesDemon/) and [`mcmcse`]( https://cran.r-project.org/web/packages/mcmcse/).
-https://cran.r-project.org/web/packages/mcmcse/).
 To install these R packages: download the binaries [here]( https://cran.r-project.org/web/packages/LaplacesDemon/) and [here](https://cran.r-project.org/web/packages/mcmcse/) and then run `R CMD INSTALL <binary location>` in your terminal.
 You may also need to install various dependencies of these R packages (listed under Imports on the relevant CRAN package page).
+Note again that everything can run without [`rpy2`](https://rpy2.github.io) and these R packages (see preceding paragraph).

 To manage external Python packages, we use [conda](https://docs.conda.io/projects/conda/en/latest/) environments via the [miniconda distribution](https://docs.conda.io/en/latest/miniconda.html).
 However, we found [`rpy2`](